pinco227/digicreche/README.md

   10. Under the **Automatic deploys** section, click **Enable Automatic Deploys**.
 The deployment will be now automatic with every github `push` command.
   11. Under the **Manual deploy** section, click **Deploy Branch** for initial deploy.
   12. Make sure you run `npm run build` before pushing, if any changes were made to frontend.
+  13. Create Stripe product and prices.
+In order for subscription system to work properly, db has to be syncronised with stripe by runing this command in heroku bash:
+      ```bash
+      heroku login
+      heroku run bash
+      python manage.py dj_stripe_sync_plans_from_stripe
+      ```
-  13. You can now browse the deployed app by clicking **Open app** button on top right of the dashboard.
+  14. You can now browse the deployed app by clicking **Open app** button on top right of the dashboard.

 ## Credits
 - [This article](https://soshace.com/upload-multiple-images-to-a-django-model-without-plugins/) and [this solution](https://www.py4u.net/discuss/192406) for multiple file upload using admin and API.